hftf/dope/README.md

 	* Sample texts for drilling
 * Change extra word in passive to <samp>supposed to</samp>
 * Automatically fix double `to`, e.g. `I am going to` followed by `to be a` (sugar)
+* Allow some relativizers with past participle, e.g. `when asked`

 ### Long-term